Heart Scotland

-Heart Scotland is a regional radio station owned and operated by Global Radio as part of the Heart network.
-The station relaunched as Heart on 6 May 2014, serving Central and Southern Scotland from studios in Glasgow city centre.
+Heart Scotland is a regional radio station owned and operated by Global as part of the Heart network.
+The station relaunched as Heart on 6 May 2014, serving central and southern Scotland from studios in Glasgow city centre.

 Heart Scotland originally broadcast as Scot FM until 2001, when Guardian Media Group bought the station, leading to a relaunch as Real Radio Scotland.
 Global Radio acquired GMG Radio on 25 June 2012, but operated Real Radio in a "hold separate" situation known as Real and Smooth Ltd, which ended on 1 April 2014.

 History

 Scot FM

 In September 1994, Scot FM began broadcasting a regional 24-hour service to Central Scotland from studios in the Leith district of Edinburgh.
 Originally billed pre-launch as a relatively highbrow and primarily speech-based station, the station went through numerous format changes, financial difficulties and mixed ratings fortunes.
 In June 2001, the Guardian Media Group acquired Scot FM from previous owners, the Wireless Group for £25.5 million.